Qualifying work experience (QWE)

 There are 18 competencies, across four key areas, which are set out in the statement of solicitor competence.

-Best practice would be to get a range of experience across the four key areas wherever possible.
+Best practice would be to get a broad range of experience across the four key areas wherever possible.

 Consideration should also be given to the length of time needed to focus on each competency to fully develop an understanding of it.